 Unfortunately, code generation capabilities have been always associated with complex, expensive UML tools with a very steep learning curve and a price tag to match.
 With such a big investment side of the ROI equation, it’s quite difficult to reach sufficient return.
 Consequently, all too often big tools get abandoned and if they continue to be used at all, they end up as overpriced drawing packages.

 So, to follow my purely economic argument, unless we make the investment part of the ROI equation low enough, without reducing the returns too much, UML has no chance.
 On the other hand, if we could achieve positive ROI (something like 80% of benefits for 10% of the cost), we would have a “game changer”.

-To this end, when you look closer, the biggest “bang for the buck” in UML with respect to embedded code generation are: (1) an embedded real-time framework and (2) support for hierarchical state machines (UML statecharts).
+To this end, when you look closer, the biggest “bang for the buck” in UML with respect to embedded code generation are: (1) hierarchical state machines (UML statecharts) and (2) an embedded real-time framework.
 Of course, these two ingredients work best together and complement each other.
-State machines can’t operate in vacuum and need a framework to provide execution context, thread-safe event passing, event queueing, etc. Framework benefits from state machines for structure and code generation capabilities.
+State machines can’t operate in vacuum and need an event-driven framework to provide execution context, thread-safe event passing, event queueing, etc. Framework benefits from state machines for structure and code generation capabilities.